 1) Object Design

-- Designated computers located inside the library have the 3D modeling software such as Blender available for object design purposes.
+- Designated computers located inside the library have the 3D modeling software Blender available for object design purposes.
 Again, these programs require advanced knowledge to utilize and Library staff cannot assist patrons in their use.

 - Many designs are available online from file-sharing sites like thingiverse.com, free of charge.
 Others are available for sale from various sites.